 Pilates and Counselling

-Counselling can help and support the sports woman or man at any level.
+Counselling can help and support athletes at any level.
 While coaches typically focus on the physical side of sport, psychology focuses on the mind to help them achieve their goals.
-Sportspeople seek help from exercise health professionals when they have problems.
+Sportive individuals seek help from exercise health professionals when they have problems.
 They might become anxious or lose focus during their training.
-They can have difficulty controlling their temper or even just finding the motivation to exercise, as with any individual in life.
+Like anyone else, athletes can struggle with controlling their temper or finding the motivation to exercise.

-It is no secret that physical activity is essential for good health and there are many ways to improve it through an exercise regime.
+It is no secret that physical activity is essential for good health and there are many ways to improve it through an exercise programme.

 Benefit of physical activity